abdul-rehan7/giaic/README.md

-These are the TypeScript Excercise for GIAIC Course
+These are the TypeScript Excercises for GIAIC Course